Kt/V Calculator Daugirdas

 This value is dimensionless - is not based on any unit and cannot be calculated using its separate parts and their units.

-Note that the Kt/V system may disadvantage women and smaller people and result in worse dialysis results in these patients.
-This difference is caused by the variances of their body water content.
+The Kt/ V system, however, may disadvantage women and smaller people and result in worse dialysis results in these groups of patients - this difference is caused by the variances of their body water content.

 The dialysis is considered efficient when Kt/V is greater or equal to 1.2.
 That's the minimum value that must be kept at all times.
 All the values that fall below that range are a sign of the flawed process of hemodialysis therapy.